marlene09/Triage-using-NHS-conditions/README.md

 ✅ **text understanding** (NHS.uk guidance) and
 🖼️ **image understanding** (skin rash photos to start with).

-> ⚠️ For demonstration only — not medical advice.
+> ⚠️ For experminentation only — not medical advice.

 ## Problem solving